Landing Craft Vehicle Personnel (LCVP) "Higgins Boat"

 Figure 11 New paint for the starboard side.

-Figure 12 New combing boards installed on hull.
+Figure 12 New coaming boards installed on hull.
 During WWII, these were used to reduce the amount of water entering the hull during heavy weather.

 Figure 13 Repair of deck on starboard side with fiberglass cloth and resin.